obijywk/hunttracker/README.md

  * A Slack workspace
  * Your own new Slack app to configure and install in your workspace
  * A PostgreSQL database
- * A Javascript serving solution (I've successfully set this up with AWS Lambda and with Google App Engine)
+ * A Javascript serving solution (I've successfully set this up with Google App Engine)
  * A Google Cloud Platform service account for accessing the Google Drive and People APIs

 ## Environment variables